-Governor Larry Hogan has issued an order requiring that the court cannot issue a judgment for possession or warrant for restitution (the documents required before you can be evicted) if the tenant can show they suffered a loss of income due to the COVID-19 virus or the state of emergency.
+Affirmative Defense (Governor's Executive Order) - Governor Larry Hogan issued an order requiring that the court cannot issue a judgment for possession or warrant for restitution (the documents required before you can be evicted) if the tenant can show they suffered a loss of income due to the COVID-19 virus or the state of emergency.

 - This includes substantial loss of income due to job loss, reduction in compensated hours of work, or the need to miss work to care for a school-aged child.